 Never mind that everyone tells you to buys travel insurance, have you ever really asked yourself what you really need this for anyway?

 Of the top 10 reasons you need travel insurance, the first 3 are medical, medical and more medical.
 Seriously, anyone can have their laptop stolen, get pick-pocketed, miss their flights due to a volcano or any number of other travel mis-haps, and these pail into mere inconvenience next to medical emergencies.

 Where you are going has particular bearing on this: we regularly see medical claims in excess of $100,000 and the reason prices are higher for the US, Canada and Japan is the costs of health care in these countries.
 (The largest claim I've heard of was for nearly $2 million in the US).
 But this isn't just about making sure you and your family avoid ending up with a huge debt: bad stuff does happen out there all the time, far more than you ever hear about in the news, and it's always the medical emergencies.
 You need to ask yourself if the shit hits the fan, do you trust the company you are buying from?
 Who underwrites their risk and provides their medical assistance?
-Major names like Lloyds of London, Allianz, SwissRE or even AIG are all excellent insurers (remembering that AIG is now more or less owned by the US Government) and Mondial Assistance or Specialty Assistance for Medical Emergencies. over 6 years ago
+Major names like Lloyds of London, Allianz, SwissRE or even AIG are all excellent insurers (remembering that AIG is now more or less owned by the US Government) and Mondial Assistance or Specialty Assistance for Medical Emergencies. almost 7 years ago

 You also need to think about what you plan to be doing too; are you planning to head out on a motorbike or go bungee jumping or diving or surfing or skiing to name but a few.
 No two insurers treat these the same and some have significant chance of accidents (we see loads of skiing accidents every week).